ggrieb/death-becomes-you/README.md

 Last Update: March 2, 2018.

-Contributors: Cara Ottmar, Garret Grieb, Ryan Groesch, Joanna Coll
+Contributors: Cara Ottmar, Garrett Grieb, Ryan Groesch, Joanna Coll

 Acknowledgements: Thank you to all the wonderful TA's at CodeFellows for their patience, guidance, and fresh perspectives.